yo3nglau/yo3nglau.github.io/content/post/Categories and Tags in Blogs.md

 ## Pro Tips

 - Don’t go overboard with tags.
 Have tags about 5 to 10 maximum per category.
-Don’t need to add more than three to four per blog post.
+Don’t need to add more than 3 to 4 per blog post.
 - Keep them short — between 1 and 3 words.
 - Don’t use different variations of the same word.
 - Constantly adding content with created tags.
 Consistency is key.